 Exceeding the size of a football field, the ISS is the largest international space venture ever undertaken.
-Today, Boeing continues to provide sustaining engineering, payload integration, mission operation, and maintenance support, to ensure maximum utilization of the station as it nears assembly-complete.
+Today, Boeing continues to provide sustaining engineering, payload integration, mission operation, and maintenance support, to ensure maximum utilization of the station.

 Boeing Development and Production